 triple the price of regular chocolate.

-You can use flax milk, cow's milk, soy milk or cashew milk.
-When you're drinking this hot chocolate with cashew or soy milk, you cannot tell the difference at all.
+You can use flax milk, cow's milk, or cashew milk.
+When you're drinking this hot chocolate with cashew or flax milk.
+You cannot tell the difference at all.
 It tastes exactly the same as regular milk.

 The chocolate that I use in this hot chocolate recipe is Navitas Naturals, which is superb.
 There's nothing in this world that can compare to it.
 The rich aroma, smooth texture and taste are unmatched.
 Click the link below to order Navitas Naturals Organic Cacao Powder.